harvard-nrg/mrverify-rt/README.md

    5. [regular expression matching](#regular-expression-matching)

 ## Hardware requirements
-Scan Buddy is a simple command line tool that will run on very modest hardware.
-Even something as small as a Raspberry Pi 4 with 8 GB of RAM would do just fine.
+Scan Buddy is a simple command line tool that will run on modest hardware.
+Even the user interface is [text based](https://textual.textualize.io/)!
+Something as small as a Raspberry Pi 4 with 8 GB of RAM would more than suffice.

 ## Installation
 Scan Buddy is written in Python and depends on